 A UC Davis study links the recent surge in firearms sales to an 8 percent increase in US violence.
-And it seems possible that the rise in gun sales could also lead to an increase in the number of deaths from accidents related to firearms, which happened in 2013 after the surge in gun sales following the shooting at Sandy Hook Elementary School.
+And it seems possible that an increase in gun sales could lead to an increase in the number of deaths from accidents related to firearms, which happened in 2013 after the surge in gun sales following the shooting at Sandy Hook Elementary School.

 Read also on ForumDaily: